singh1114/best/_posts/2019-10-02-mongo-aggregates.markdown

 ---
-title: Mongo Aggregates(Match, Group, Lookup, Project etc.) | With Examples
+title: Mongo Aggregates and How to explain mongo aggregate queries
 date: 2019-10-02 12:03:00 Z
 categories:
 - Aggregates